SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders Of Liveperson, Inc. Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of January 30,...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-28, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of LivePerson, Inc..
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+03, 2024 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of LivePerson, Inc.

 Shareholders who purchased shares of LPSN during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.